 “This evening of fun was only equaled by the Saturday night dance at Locust Grove.
 The fiddlers tuning up and the figure caller strutting around and announcing ‘the first dance is free Ladies and Gentlemen.’
 How disgusted the young ladies and men were to see all those kids crowding on the floor taking advantage of the free dance.

 “The daring young man who swings his girl completely off her feet and she didn’t mind too much because she had on her new ruffled petticoat.
 The Saturday night fights over the best looking girl.
-The insects danced just as merrily around the torches stuck on polls and nailed to the locust trees.
+The insects danced just as merrily around the torches stuck on poles and nailed to the locust trees.
 And the music!
 Has there ever been anything written to better dance to than Oh Dem Golden Slippers or Climbing Up De Golden Stairs?

 From a speech written and presented to the Homemakers Club by Mary (Miller) Bowen, wife of William Anthony Bowen of Mt.
 Savage, Allegany County, Maryland.
 April 29, 1953